hak5/usbrubberducky-payloads/payloads/library/recon/Vault_Scanner/README.md

 ### 2. Configure Payload
 - Edit `payload.txt` and replace `example.com` with your actual server URL
-- Encode to `inject.bin` using DuckEncoder
+- Encode to `inject.bin` using PayloadStudio

 ### 3. Deploy
 - Copy `inject.bin` to your Rubber Ducky